TAAR1: Receptor oligomers

 [note 2] in the TAAR1- D2sh example shows that TAAR1 can be located at cell membranes, and in the case of enterochromaffin cells in the gut epithelium, TAAR1 can be activated by high doses of dietary 'trace' amines, proximal to vesicles packed with catecholamines, impacting the vagal nerve system and CNS.
 This raises questions about where T1AM might find TAAR1 and cause similar unexpected nerve firing.
+TAAR1 gene knockout in mice leads to shifts in microbial community richness and stability.